-Pharmacists have the authority to initiate HIV PrEP in 12 states3 and HIV PEP in 14 states,4 via a statewide protocol, standing order, or independent prescriptive authority.
+Pharmacists have the authority to initiate HIV PrEP in 12 states and HIV PEP in 14 states, via a statewide protocol, standing order, or independent prescriptive authority.
 Pharmacists in these programs serve as a point of triage, established within accessible and familiar community settings, for patients to enter into the HIV preventative care system.
 The accessibility of pharmacists is particularly important for PEP, due to the time-sensitive nature required for the initiation of medication therapy within 72 hours (3 days) of a suspected exposure.
-Engagement through PEP pharmacy services also establishes a contact point for the transition from PEP to PrEP for continued high-risk patients, as recommended by the most recent guideline recommendations by the U.S. Public Health Service, allowing for a more seamless entry into the HIV preventative care system previously mentioned.5
+Engagement through PEP pharmacy services also establishes a contact point for the transition from PEP to PrEP for continued high-risk patients, as recommended by the most recent guideline recommendations by the U.S. Public Health Service, allowing for a more seamless entry into the HIV preventative care system.

-For these reasons, we support S563 and respectfully request your "AYE" vote.
+For these reasons, we urge the committee to advance the originally introduced S563, which authorized pharmacists to prescribe and dispense HIV PrEP/PEP.
 If you have any questions or require additional information, please don't hesitate to contact Chris Federico, PharmD, BCACP, President-Elect, RI Pharmacists Association, info@ripharmacists.org, and E. Michael Murphy, PharmD, MBA, APhA Advisor for State Government Affairs by email at mmurphy@aphanet.org.